-- 1. Integrity We take ownership and responsibility for our decisions and are accountable for all that we do. - Respect We treat everyone with dignity, fairness and empathy, look out for the safety and wellbeing of others and nurture positive and inclusive relationships.
+- 1. Integrity We take ownership and responsibility for our decisions and are accountable for all that we do. - 2.
+Respect We treat everyone with dignity, fairness and empathy, look out for the safety and wellbeing of others, and nurture positive and inclusive relationships.

-- Community Focus We always work with our community's experience in mind and take pride in supporting our community. - 4.
-Sustainability We place climate change risks at the core of our decision-making, take extensive action to protect our natural environment and safeguard Council's financial stability. - 5.
+- 3. Community Focus We always work with our community's experience in mind and take pride in supporting our community. - 4.
+Sustainability We place climate change risks at the core of our decision-making, and take extensive action to protect our natural environment. - 5.
 Openness We actively engage with our community and are transparent in our decision-making.